pgryko/ARISA-MLOps/README.md

 # ARISA-MLOps

-Formative Assignment Lesson 3+4: Reproducible ML
+# Formative Assignment: Reproducible ML (Lessons 3+4)

-Due March 29, 2025 11:59 PM
+**Due Date:** March 29, 2025 11:59 PM

-Instructions
+## Instructions
-Remember to ask in chat, either to teachers or other students if you get stuck, or even ChatGPT!
+- Remember to ask in chat (teachers, other students, or ChatGPT) if you get stuck!
-Remember that lessons are recorded and transcribed, so that you can review the topics covered by the lessons.
+- Lessons are recorded and transcribed for your reference to review covered topics

-Assignment Title: Formative Assignment Lesson 3+4: Reproducible ML Assignment Overview:
+## Assignment Overview
-You will be replicating state of our MLOps system reached as the end of lesson 04.
+You will replicate the state of our MLOps system reached at the end of lesson 04.

-Steps to Complete the Assignment:
+## Steps to Complete
-Fork the current state of https://github.com/clausagerskov/ARISA-MLOps, or create a new public repository and copy paste the code from the main branch into your repo.
+1. Fork the current state of https://github.com/clausagerskov/ARISA-MLOps, or create a new public repository and copy the code from the main branch
-Follow the instructions under Sessions 03 and 04 in the repo README.md to get two pipelines up and running, one for retraining when committing a change in the train data or code, and one to produced predictions.
+2. Follow the instructions under Sessions 03 and 04 in the repo README.md to set up:
+   - Pipeline for retraining when train data/code changes
+   - Pipeline for producing predictions
-Make sure you have a couple of successful runs of each of the two pipelines in your repository.
+3. Ensure you have multiple successful runs of both pipelines in your repository
-Answer the questions in the Reflective Questions list.
+4. Answer the reflective questions below
-Submit a link to your repository along with your answers.
+5. Submit your repository link along with answers

-Reflective Question:
+## Reflective Questions
-Why is MLFlow useful?
+1. Why is MLFlow useful?
-What is the purpose of having automated pipelines in ML production environment?
-Why can't the data scientist not just run notebooks to train models and produce predictions.
+2. What is the purpose of having automated pipelines in ML production environments?
+Why can't data scientists simply run notebooks for training and predictions?
-What is the difference between A/B testing, Green Blue deployments, Canary deployments and Challenger Champion deployments?
+3. What are the differences between:
+   - A/B testing
+   - Green/Blue deployments
+   - Canary deployments
+   - Challenger/Champion deployments
-Why are we hosting artifacts in AWS S3 and metadata in RDS?
+4. Why do we host artifacts in AWS S3 and metadata in RDS?
-What are some security concerns and challenges involved with using secrets and API keys to authenticate our github actions workflow instance?
+5. What security concerns and challenges arise when using secrets and API keys to authenticate GitHub Actions workflows?
-What was the biggest challenge for you in completing the assignment?
+6. What was your biggest challenge in completing this assignment?

 ## Sessions 01 and 02